MarquisdeGeek/backupcall-service/README.md

 * Copy the service folder to the root of your web server.
 * Amend the settings in service/inc/settings.inc accordingly
 * Ensure the service/db folder is write-able by your web server.
-* Remember to setuup and configure Tropo as appropriate
 * Ensure the service/recording.php script has write access to the media folder specific in settings

+* Remember to setup and configure Tropo as appropriate.
+This includes preparing the callback as tropo_in.php?uri=start

 You may test the install with the Vokda virtual phone type typing